Andree-AnneRoy/ReactToDoTasks/README.md

 # ReactToDoTasks
-Exploratory project using ASP.NET and ReactJS
+Exploratory project using Python Django and ReactJS.